 Yes.
-You may either write instructions in conjunction with appointing an agent, using a Health Care Proxy under the statute entitled “Health Care Agents and Proxies”, or you may write instructions without appointing an agent, in the form of a Living Will.
+You may either write instructions in conjunction with appointing an agent, using a Health Care Proxy under the statute entitled “Health Care Agents and Proxies”, or you may write instructions without appointing an agent in the form of a Living Will.
 Living Wills are not established under the New York Statutes but are accepted by the New York courts as evidence of health care wishes.
 There are current proposals to amend the statutes so that Living Wills are formally recognized.
-For more, see the State’s “Planning your Health Care in Advance” booklet.
+For more, see the State’s “Planning for your Mental and Physical Health Care Treatment” booklet.

 3. Does anyone have to approve my advance instructions at the time I make them?

 No. However, if you are creating a Health Care Proxy, you must follow the statutory formalities.
 You must write your wishes in a document, which must be signed by you and two witnesses.
 The witnesses must be people other than your agent.
 If you reside in a mental hygiene facility, one of your witnesses must be unaffiliated with that institution and one or more must be a qualified mental health professional.
 If you are creating a Living Will, you are strongly advised to follow the same procedure even though it is not a legal requirement at present.
-For more, see the State’s “Planning your Health Care in Advance” booklet.
+For more, see the State’s “Planning for your Mental and Physical Health Care Treatment” booklet.

 4. Can I appoint an agent to make mental health decisions for me if I become incompetent?

 Yes.
 If you wish to appoint an agent, you must appoint him or her using a Health Care Proxy.
-For more, see the State’s “Planning your Health Care in Advance” booklet.
+For more, see the State’s “Planning for your Mental and Physical Health Care Treatment” booklet.
 The booklet includes a standard Health Care Proxy form, which is not mandatory, but is recommended.
 Your agent can be any competent adult as long as he or she is not your health care provider, unless that health care provider is also a relative of yours.
 You may also appoint an alternate health care agent.

 5. If I become incompetent, can my agent make decisions for me about medications, and/or hospitalization?